marrgosha/state/README.md

 <ins> Project aim: </ins>

--to work with collections
+*to work with collections

--to create a hierarchical project structure with packages

--to learn programming patterns
+*to create a hierarchical project structure with packages *to learn programming patterns

--to learn testNG
+*to learn testNG

 <ins> Project description:</ins>
 Class State is created using Singleton pattern and classes Town, District, Region.
 Class Citizen should have id, name, surname, age and State.